yosymfony/toml/Informal-TOML-part-specifications.md

 After all, [table] and key-value pairs share the same key namespace, and the AOT before it, has just established a "key name space" of 'fruit.0.blash.0', and all subsequent key=value pairs are said to be in that name space.

 But table names are fully specified.
-If I want a table called 'physical' inside the current 'blah' leaf, I cannot do it by specifying 'physical', because that is an entirely new unshared subroot.
+If I want a table called 'physical' inside the current 'blah' leaf, I cannot do it by specifying 'physical', because that is an entirely new unshared, singular subroot.
 Here is what I think a test case should produce, from the above toml document.
 Its in my first comment from my fork, in the branch called 'nearyou', as the only change.
-Of course its in my 'mdrynn' branch commits in both the parse-utils and toml repository forks, because I sort of went troppo on it.
+Of course its in my 'mrynn' branch commits which need both the parse-utils and toml repository forks, there are dependent changes in both.
 My enthusiasm is going to dissipate soon, because I have other stuff to do.